-7.4 Additional guidance
+7.6 Additional guidance

-As part of this SFRA certain properties will fall within a Flood Zone or Potential Flood Risk Area.
-This information is not meant to alarm residents of W&PBC, but provides a warning to prepare for potential flooding should it happen.
+As part of this SFRA certain properties will fall within a Flood Zone or PFRA.
+This information is not meant to alarm residents of W&PBC area, but provides a warning to prepare for potential flooding should it happen.
 Flooding could happen at almost any time, but in any individual year the risk of a flood may be low.
 The EA publishes advice on dealing with flood risk and installing preventative measures.
-The advice can be obtained by contacting Floodline on 0845 988 1188 or through the EA website at www.environment-agency.gov.uk.
+The advice can be obtained by contacting Floodline on 0845 988 1188 or through the EA website at www.environment-agency.gov.uk/.
 Individuals and developers should also consider their responsibilities for what to do to reduce the flood risk to themselves and others, their property and the people who use it.
-Guidance is provided in Appendix F for developing housing in a flood resistant manner.
+Guidance is provided in Appendix E for developing housing in a flood resistant manner.
+Further guidance can be found in Development and Flood Risk: A practice guide companion to PPS25 (June 2008), or Improving the Flood Performance of New Buildings: Flood Resilient Construction (May 2007), both written by the Department for Communities and Local Government.